Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Allocator.rst

 ArenaCheckPoint
 ~~~~~~~~~~~~~~~
 ``ArenaCheckPoint`` is an opaque data structure that is used to store data
-related to a bump allocator.
-The XX function can extract the data from
+related to a bump allocator.  ``The restore_arena`` function can extract the data from
 this structure to reconstitute a bump allocator.
+This struct is defined as
+``ArenaCheckPoint`` in the .c file and ``ArenaCheckPointRep`` in the .h file.

 .. code-block:: c